 6.)
-The alpha couple is monogamous.
+The alpha couple is monogamous (mate for life).
 The alpha female will birth between 4 – 12 pups.

 7.)
-There are five subspecies of wild dog in Africa: the Chadian wild dog, the East African wild dog, the Cape wild dog, the West African wild dog, and the Somali wild dog.
+There are five subspecies of wild dog in Africa: the Chadian, the East African, the Cape, the West African, and the Somali.

 Did you know…?